Weak and semi normalization in real algebraic geometry: Weak-normalization and seminormalization relative to the central locus

-\begin{rem} Let $X$ be an irreducible algebraic set.
-In the spirit of \cite{MR}, one can mimic the definitions of weak-normalization and seminormalization relative to the central locus (Definition \ref{defnormalizations}) replacing $\Pol(X)$ by $\SO(X)$.
-However in general, the integral closure of $\SO(X)$ in $\K(X)$ or $\SR_0(\Cent X)$ or $\SR^0(\Cent X)$ is not the ring of regular functions of an intermediate algebraic set between $X$ and $X'$ (see \cite{FMQ-futur}).
-This justify why we have decided to work with $\Pol(X)$ rather than $\SO(X)$ and why we consider polynomial maps rather than regular maps.
-Notice that we study in \cite{FMQ-futur} the variety associated to the integral closure of $\Pol(X)$ in $\SO(X)$. \end{rem}
+Before establishing the universal property satisfied by the weak-normalization (respectively seminormalization) relative to the central locus, and make the connection with its algebraic counterpart, we discuss several examples of curves and surfaces in order to give the reader some familiarity with the new sets introduced.
+We provide in particular examples proving that the different notions of normalization give rise to different algebraic sets.

-We discuss several examples in the case of curves.
-Recall that in that situation rational continuous and hereditarily rational functions coincide, so that the $w_c$-normalization and the $s_c$-normalization will be the same.
+Let us begin the discussion with the case of curves.
+Recall that in that situation rational continuous and hereditarily rational functions coincide, so that the $w_c$-normalization and the $s_c$-normalization will give the same sets.
+In the case of reducible curves, two crossing lines in the plane will give a centrally seminormal curve contrarily to three lines crossing in a common point.